Uniforms of the Grande Armée: Grenadiers of the Old Guard

 The uniform of the Grenadiers of the Imperial Guard was very similar to that of the Grenadier of the line : Both were made of a blue coat, red piped white cuffs, white piped red lapels, blue piped red cuff flaps, red epaulettes and brass buttons.
 The most notable difference was the headgear : Grenadiers of the Guard wore a tall bearskin cap with a brass plate stamped with the Imperial eagle, with white cords and red plume, and a red patch with a golden grenade on the top of the bearskin.
 Other differences include the blue collar of the Guard Grenadiers (instead of red pipped white collar for Line grenadiers) and longer red turnbacks with gold grenades (instead of white turnbacks piped red with red grenades).

+Napoleon usually wore the non-Hussar/old style uniform of a colonel of this regiment on Sundays.

 Chasseurs à pied of the Old Guard

-The uniform was that of the Grenadiers of the Old Guard, differences being a plate less bearskin, a green and red plume and epaulettes.
-The lapels had notable differences as well.
-The embroideries on the turnbacks were a combination of a bugle and a grenade to signify Chasseurs of the Old Guard.
+The uniform was that of the Grenadiers of the Old Guard, differences being a plate less bearskin, a red-over-green plume.
+The epaulettes had green pads with red fringes.
+The embroideries on the turn-backs were a combination of a bugle and a grenade to signify Chasseurs of the Old Guard.
 The cuffs were of light infantry design.

 Fusiliers-Chasseurs of the Middle Guard

-The uniform of the Fusiliers-Chasseurs was that of the Chasseurs a pied from the Old Guard.
-The only change was the headgear, black shako with imperial eagle, white cord and brass chin straps, with tricolor cockade atop and green and red plume.
+The uniform of the Fusiliers-Chasseurs was that of the Chasseurs à pied of the Old Guard.
+The only change was the headgear, black shako with the imperial eagle, white cords and brass chin straps.
+With tricolor cockade atop and red-over-green plume.